Dharansh-Neema/ethereum-deposit-tracker/readme.md

    ```
 2. **Install dependencies: Make sure you're in the project root directory, then run:**
    `npm install`
-3. **Create a .env file: Create a .env file in the project root and add the following environment**
-4. **Create a .env file: Create a .env file in the project root and add the following environment variables:**
+3. **Create a .env file: Create a .env file in the project root and add the following environment variables:**

 ```
 DB_URL=mongodb://127.0.0.1:27017/depositTracker